ZamboniL/zat/README.md

 - The importance of the rendering method on each of my pages
 - General API usage and structure both from the frontend and backend
 - AUTH AUTH AND AUTH On the starting phase of this project I had a real problem with authentication, so I researched a ton to finally figure the theory out
+- At the last second I also had to learn how to use google cloud for file storage needs

 With all that I would say this project was certainly worth it and really fun to work on